-A researcher, therefore, can be consciously and genuinely egalitarian, libertarian, non-sexist, and non-racist but this does not equate to nullifying the impact of their class, culture, race, and gender on their worldview.
-Being a young middle class man, for example, will inevitably influence how a male researcher will approach social research with older female respondents from working class backgrounds.
-Or being a white Euro-Australian older woman will unavoidably methodologically impact on research practice with young Aboriginal men.
-We embody our social position and so, as researchers, it covertly or overtly, actively and continuously, shapes our research practice.
-We can and, of course, should, always actively try to understand the world view of our research participants, but such engagement blunts, not removes, the impact of our social position.
+A researcher, therefore, can be consciously and genuinely egalitarian, libertarian, non-sexist, and non-racist but this does not equate to nullifying the impact of their socio-cultural position on their worldview.
+Being a young, middle-class man, for example, will inevitably influence how a male researcher will approach social research with older female respondents from working-class backgrounds.
+Or being a white, Euro-Australian, older woman will unavoidably methodologically impact on research practice with young Aboriginal men.
+We embody our socio-cultural position and so, as researchers, it covertly or overtly, actively and continuously, shapes our research practice.
+We can and, of course, should always actively try to understand the world view of our research participants, but such engagement blunts, not removes, the impact of our socio-cultural position.
+Our socio-cultural positioning-who we are socially, economically, culturally, even politically-underpins the questions we see, the answers we seek, the way we go about seeking those answers, and the interpretation we make, the theoretical paradigms that make sense to us.